Skip to main content.

 • Canton of Bern

-• Museums & galleries
+• Museums and galleries

 • Architecture

 Once a medieval castle surrounded by a moat, the estate was converted into an elegant baroque country residence by Albrecht Friedrich von Erlach in 1720.
-The castle opened its gates to the public in 1936, and history continued to be made inside its walls: at the end of the Second World War, it was used by General Guisan as a command centre, and in 1954, it served as an imperial residence during a state visit from Ethiopia’s regent Haile Selassie.
+The castle opened its gates to the public in 1936, and history continued to be written inside its walls: at the end of the Second World War, it was used by General Guisan as a command centre, and in 1954, it served as an imperial residence during a state visit from Ethiopia’s regent Haile Selassie.

-Jegenstorf Castle was built by Albrecht Friedrich von Erlach in 1720, at a time when the "Ancien Régime" was still in full bloom.
-On this scenic tour, the "gracious lord" (played by historian Raphael Racine) grants the common people an audience in his residence.
-He shares anecdotes from the 18th century.
-How he got the nickname "Stärnebrächt", why his father was considered a bigamist and why the castle entrance is in the wrong place - the answers can be found on this entertaining tour.
+Jegenstorf Castle was built by Albrecht Friedrich von Erlach in 1720, at a time when the “Ancien Régime” was still in full bloom.
+On this scenic tour, the “gracious lord” (played by historian Raphael Racine) grants the common people an audience in his residence.
+And shares anecdotes from the 18th century: How he got the nickname “Stärnebrächt”, why his father was considered a bigamist, and why the castle entrance is in the wrong place.

-«Dr Franzos» (the Frenchman) at Jegenstorf Castle
+“Dr Franzos” (The Frenchman)

-«Dr Franzos» (the Frenchman) guides you through the historical site and tells you about the time when the French invaded Bern in 1798.
-In an entertaining way, the appropriately dressed Frenchman explains his life, what it was like when Jegenstorf Castle was converted into a French quarter with a prison and much more.
+“Dr Franzos” guides visitors through the historical site and tells stories from the time the French invaded Bern in 1798.
+The historically accurately dressed Frenchman talks about his life, what it was like when Jegenstorf Castle was converted into a French quarter complete with a prison, and much more on this entertaining tour.

 To the tour

-“Schloss(zeit)reise” (“(Time)travel at the Castle”)
+“Schloss(zeit)reise” ([Time]travel at the castle)

 Further information on the offers and events can be found on the Jegenstorf Castle website.